 Stroke treatments and support in Denver

-HealthONE’s network of care connects the region’s leading stroke experts and primary stroke centers with facilities across the state.
+The Swedish Neuro Network at HealthONE is a network of care that connects the region’s leading stroke experts and primary stroke centers with facilities across the state, and the Rocky Mountain region.
 This enables us to provide care with a strong focus on starting treatment as fast as possible.
 Additionally, our neurology departments offer acute stroke care and rehabilitation, helping more stroke patients than any other health system in Colorado.
 From initial diagnostics and intervention to ongoing care, we ensure stroke victims and survivors have expertise close by.

 If you think someone is having a stroke, do not wait—call 911.

 The longer a stroke goes untreated, the more brain cells the victim loses and the less likely it is that the victim will make a full recovery.
 That is why our stroke care programs includes:

 - Emergency and neurosciences teams equipped to treat strokes 24/7

 - More than 20 ongoing trials, to ensure we are using state-of-the-art techniques

 - Proven records of administering clot-busting drugs quicker than any other hospitals in the region

 - The region’s most comprehensive stroke centers staffed by world-class neurologists and other team members specially trained in stroke care

 - The shortest "door-to-needle" (arrival to treatment) times in the region